saulpierotti/markdown_notebook/SSB.md

 * Any particular solution to the system is just a decomposition of the starting point into the Eignevector components of the system
 	* The overall dynamics is just a linear combination of the dinamycs of the starting point components into the respective Eigenvectors
 	* If one Eigenvector is expanding and the other is contracting, I will collapse to the expanding Eignevector and then expand into it ot infinity
+* In the case of one Eigenvalue positive and the other negative, the system lives in a n-1 dimensional subspace of the original space, which is called saddle point
 * A true stable steady state is possible only when all the Eigenvalues are negative, and thus all the Eigenvectors show a contracting dynamic
 * The steady state is always the origin, so the point $\vec{0}$